miro-ka/blackjack/README.md

 ## Quick Start
 Core Library BlackJack should be easy to adapt to any client.
-As an implementation example you can take a look at console BlackJack implementation.
+As an example you can take a look at console BlackJack implementation.

-Start console BlackJack client implementaion
+Start console BlackJack client:

 ```
 java -jar blackjack_console.jar